daysch/groceries/README.md

 by making a line with just the characters `###`.
 To end a comment, make another such line.

 ## Adding stores
-To add another store, create the appropriate product and shopper classes, add the store in STORES, and update the BrowseForMe `__init__`.
+To add another store, create the appropriate product and shopper classes, add the store in `STORES`, and update the BrowseForMe `__init__`.

 ## Acknowledgements
 My gratitude to @rambattu for the Instacart login: https://github.com/rambattu/cart-you-there/blob/master/find_me_slot.py